-Global Goes Local assists companies as one point of contact to get global employees local in Sweden through coordinating registrations and applications needed to start working in Sweden.
+Global Goes Local assists companies as one point of contact to get global talents local in Sweden through coordinating registrations and applications needed to start working in Sweden.
 We assist with work and residence permits, registrations with the Swedish Tax Agency and Social Insurance Agency as well as other formalities for companies and their future employees.
+Note that employees need to be sponsored by a company in order to use our services.

 Global Goes Local is certified by the Swedish Migration Agency and has access to the fast track for processing work permit applications in Sweden.
 With the assistance of Global Goes Local your new employees can start working in Sweden faster.